Yongye-Uy/Course_Notes_AI_Search/README.md

    first run); Streamlit Cloud's filesystem is ephemeral between deploys, so expect a rebuild after each redeploy rather than a permanently cached index.

-## Future improvements

-- Hard similarity-score floor in `retrieval/search.py` as a belt-and-suspenders refusal check, independent of the LLM's judgment.
-- Sentence-aware chunking (e.g. via a lightweight sentence tokenizer) as an alternative to paragraph-packing for notes with very long paragraphs.
-- Streaming responses in the UI (`stream=True` + incremental render).
-- Token usage and per-query latency displayed in the Sources panel.
-- A dataset selector in the sidebar for maintaining more than one course's notes side by side.

-## Screenshots

-_Add screenshots of the Search tab and Evaluation tab here before submitting._

-`docs/screenshot-search.png`
-`docs/screenshot-evaluation.png`